Copywriter or content creator?

 What’s the difference between a copywriter and a content creator?
 It’s not just semantics, that’s for sure.
 Comma Chameleon breaks the two terms down…

 Ask most people what the difference is between a copywriter and a content creator, and not many will be able to give you a clear answer – including, quite possibly, some of the people who do the jobs.
-Pose the question, and you may even draw a blank expression from some of your respondents.
-Copywriters and content creators.
-They both just write stuff, right?
+Copywriters or content creators?
+They both just write stuff… right?

 Well, not exactly.
 But these days, when every other small-business owner is also a marketer, the two terms have become somewhat conflated.
 Does defining them even matter?
-Arguably the only people who really give a monkeys about applying the terms correctly are the people they are being used to describe.
-But not even all of them get het up about it.
+Arguably not.

-For example, here at Comma Chameleon we peddle ourselves as copywriters, but actually, in terms of defining the role we do and the services we provide, we can be more accurately described as content creators (we’ll get to the ‘why’ of that).
+Here at Comma Chameleon, for example, we peddle ourselves as copywriters.
+But actually, in terms of defining the role we do and the services we provide, we are content creators (we’ll get to the ‘why’ of that).
 So why do we call ourselves copywriters?
-That’s because, when you’re talking to the people who need your services – a population that sees anyone who writes for a living as a ‘copywriter’ – that’s what you call yourself.
+Because, when you’re talking to the people who need your services, you call yourself whatever they are likely to be calling you.
+And in our case, that’s a copywriter.

 So what is the difference between a copywriter and a content creator?

 A copywriter is defined as ‘a person who writes the text of advertisements and promotional material’.
 That’s a fairly straightforward description, and a fairly limited scope of responsibility.
 A copywriter writes adverts and promo material.
-That means a copywriter will always have a specific audience in mind, and their primary goal is to sell to that person or persuade them to take a certain action, either through a direct CTA or a series of gentle nudges in the desired direction.
+That means a copywriter will always have a specific audience in mind, and their primary goal will be to sell to that person or persuade them to take a certain action.
+They will do this either through a direct CTA, or a series of gentle nudges in the desired direction.

 A content creator

 A content creator, on the other hand, can best be described as somebody who is responsible for creating information in a variety of formats and in a variety of media.
-In the digital age, many content creators will work mainly in the digital sphere, but they may also create content for magazines and brochures, or even TV and radio.
-Content creators generally target a specific end-user or audience via specific channels and through specific media, although they can certainly be a jack of all trades.
+In the digital age, many content creators work mainly in the digital sphere, but they may also create content for magazines and brochures, or even TV and radio.
+Content creators generally target a specific end-user or audience via specific channels and through specific media.

-A content creator can ply their trade via any (or all) of the following:
+A content creator will ply their trade via any (or all) of the following:

 - Blog posts